earthgecko/skyline/docs/installation.rst

     # For any services you start remember to issue
     # systemctl enable <SERVICE>

+.. note:: Ensure you have crons that run a few minutes after midnight to restart
+    the following services which have multiprocessing workers that do not change the log file pointer when TimedRotatingFileHandler rolls the log files at midnight.  webapp, flux, horizon and vista.

 - Check the log files to ensure things started OK and are running and there are